 - Sometimes wanted to reduce or stop your drinking, or tried to, but couldn’t?

-- Been arrested, held at a police station, or had any other legal problems linked with your drinking?
+- Been arrested or had any other legal problems linked with your drinking?

 - Sometimes done things during or after drinking that were dangerous.
-Things such as driving, operating machinery, boating, swimming, using power tools, having unsafe sex, or walking in a dangerous area?
+Things such as driving, operating machinery, boating, swimming, or using power tools?
+Having unsafe sex or walking in a dangerous area?

 - Had to drink much more than in the past to get the same effect as before?
-Or discovered that the same amount of alcohol has much less effect than before?
+Or the same amount of alcohol has much less effect than before?